 Legionella is naturally found in water and it is usually spread through water droplets in the air.
 One can get infected with Legionella when one breathes in contaminated water droplets or accidentally sucks (aspirates) water into the lungs.

 There have been Outbreaks from exposure to aerosols generated form shower heads, cooling towers, mist machined, and other aerosols.
 Legionella grow best under a temperature of 40o C to 50o C and they have been known to survive in water chlorination.
 Legionella can colonize the water systems of hospitals and large buildings.

-We have seen cases of Legionaries’ disease tripled from 2005 to 2017.
-We also noticed that it is more common in men than women.
-The incidence is higher between May and October.
+Cases of Legionaries’ disease have tripled in Virginia from 2005 to 2017.
+The disease is more common in men than women and the incidence is higher between the months of May and October.
 Outbreaks of Legionaries’ disease in Virginia have been associated with Nursing Homes, Private Homes and Gyms and Spas.
-Annual Report.

 Water systems in buildings should be well maintained in order to reduce risk of legionella colonization and spreading.
-Legionellosis is not a vaccine preventable disease.
-Link
+Developing a water management plan is the key to preventing legionella infections.